Stock > Stock Take: Regular |

 |

-Click on Show Differences.
-This will show the differences between the current stock on hand and what has been counted.
-If you are happy with the differences then you can go ahead and click on “Process.“ |
+Show Differences.
+Show the differences between the current stock on hand and what has been counted.

 Inventory Valuation.